gyulanemeth/bluefox.email/posts/how-to-build-a-high-quality-email-list-in-bluefox-email.md

 - **Popup providers** (OptinMonster, OptiMonk, Sumo)
 - **Event platforms** (Eventbrite, Meetup)

-You can export contacts from these platforms and import them into BlueFox Email via CSV.
-For detailed migration guides (such as Mailchimp → BlueFox Email or other platform-specific walkthroughs), check our dedicated migration articles.
+You can export contacts from these platforms and import them into BlueFox Email using a CSV file.
+Detailed migration guides (such as Mailchimp → BlueFox Email and other platform-specific walkthroughs) will be available in our dedicated migration catalog soon.

 :::tip
 CSV import is great for getting started, but it's not ideal for ongoing synchronization.
 If you need real-time contact syncing across multiple systems, consider using the API (covered next).